aubm/aubm-website/content/posts/everybody-should-play-dungeons-and-dragons.md

 This implies that the motivation of players to come and play is conditioned by the quality of the relationships and the communication in the group.
 Trust is at the heart of the experience, players must be able to rely on each other to maintain a climate of safety in which they can fully grow.

 As players, we have the ability to tolerate some bugs in different aspects of the game.
-An inconsistency in the flow of the story, a misreading of a rule, a glitch in Roll20, these are examples of bugs that you have to be able to deal with with a certain lightness.
-In a way, they are part of the game, they are generally easy to deal with and they rarely ruin the game in the long term.
+An inconsistency in the flow of the story, a misreading of a rule, a glitch in Roll20, these are examples of bugs that you have to be able to deal with, with a certain lightness.
+In a way, they are part of the game, they are generally easy to deal with, and they rarely ruin the game in the long term.
 But there is another type of bug that a party of D&D players is exposed to: bugs in the party itself.
 If we can make little of many aspects of the game, in no case this social dimension is one of them.

 Building a group of people willing to invest over the long term to share a common story, willing to regularly devote a significant part of their time to this hobby, is no easy task.
 It requires energy, engagement from everyone, it is therefore precious, and we need to take extra care of it.
 An important part of the fun of playing comes from what others are willing to share with us.
 No sharing, no D&D.